elaforge/karya/doc/derivation.md

 ## Randomness

 "Randomness" in a music language is a bit interesting.
-You want it to be random, but if you get something you like, you want to fix it to that version.
+You want it to be random, but always the same random, and if you get something you like, you want to fix it to that version.

 Calls that want randomness can use the various calls in 'Derive.Call.Util' to get a pseudo-random number.
 The number depends soley on the random 'Derive.Environ.seed', so if the seed is the same, the number will always be the same.
-The seed is hashed with each stack frame as it is added, so each event should get a unique stream of random numbers.
+The seed is hashed with each stack frame as it is added, so each event should get a unique stream of random numbers, even if it winds up being called more than once.
 However, the seed is an environ value, and if you manually set it to a constant the derivation underneath should always derive the same way, provided you don't change the stack underneath the point where it gets set.
 So you can freeze a derivation by inspecting the seed and hardcoding it manually, or you can ask for a different variation by setting a new seed.

 Because the seed depends on the stack, two calls on the same event will get the same random sequence.
 Hopefully that's not a problem.